chiefGui/virtualform/README.md

 **Virtualform** was designed from the bottom up to be fast.
 We chose [O(1)](https://en.wikipedia.org/wiki/Time_complexity) algorithms and good caching management over [Intersection Observers](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to guarantee lightning fast, consistent performance all around.

+#### 🪶 Ultra-lightweight

+**Virtualform** aims to be thin and to leave a small footprint.
+Rest assured: the libraries you are consuming are dependency-free and monitored by [size-limit](https://github.com/ai/size-limit), which imposes a hard limit to the size of the packages of no more than 2 kB.
+Currently, [@virtualform/grid] weighs a mere 1.16 kB, minified and gzipped.

 #### 📐 Responsive out of the box

 Code once, works everywhere.
 Automatically.
 Yes, that's right: you don't have to worry about different screen sizes at all.